remarkjs/remark-directive/readme.md

 import {h} from 'hastscript'
 import {visit} from 'unist-util-visit'

-// This plugin is an example to turn `::youtube` into iframes.
 // This plugin is an example to turn `::note` into divs, passing arbitrary
 // attributes.
 function myRemarkPlugin() {